BitF Survival Guide

 Welcome to our Community!
 BitF has been co-created by participants like yourself.

-While you are here, please follow three simple guidelines:
+While you are here, please follow three simple guidelines and the GVIAS Participant Code of Conduct:

 This environment and experience may push you in different ways.
 Occasionally you may feel uncomfortable, or out of sorts.
 We trust that only you can fully understand what your comfort levels and personal boundaries are.